Q & A - Is there a witch-hunt against ex British soldiers?

 But the British Army was in Ireland to uphold the law and was subjected to daily attacks by the IRA?

+This was not the experience of the nationalist/republican community.
 Where they didn’t uphold the law they should be subject to investigation and prosecution as with anyone else.

 It was the actions of some soldiers, who killed unarmed civilians not posing any threat to them or others that inflamed and aggravated the conflict in the early 70s.